Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     Another *G_INVOIC_07A_SG26* resp. *G_INVOIC_07A_SG27* row has been added.
 You can ignore it.
     The EDI Export BGM/C106/1004 *Destination attribute* has been added to the attributes to be mapped later.

+4. Click the [SAVE] button.

-4. If desired, check whether the group has been really marked for a later data mapping.
+5. If desired, check whether the group has been really marked for a later data mapping.
 For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
     The EDI Export SG[Group name] *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

      ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefSG26Mapping.png "[Map Attributes]")
      BILD NEU MACHEN

-5. Continue processing the EDIFACT message by specifying the line item segement.
+5. Continue processing the EDIFACT message by specifying the line item segment.
 For detailed information, see [Specify line item file settings](./03_ManageLineItemsFileStt.md).